 BEST IN SHOW / OVERALL WINNER

-Trolley House takes the topography of its site into consideration by carefully balancing the house on concrete piers that allow flood waters to pass underneath, as well as LaCantina’s operable glass doors that perfectly frame hushed views of the Farm Creek estuary and the greater Long Island Sound.
+Trolley House takes the typography of its site into consideration by carefully balancing the house on concrete piers that allow flood waters to pass underneath, as well as LaCantina’s operable glass doors that perfectly frame hushed views of the Farm Creek estuary and the greater Long Island Sound.
 The influence of the owners’ occupations, he an architect and she an artist, can be felt throughout Trolley House.
 The house features a geometric order that frames the artist’s whimsical touch.
 The entire east wall of the Trolley House is comprised of LaCantina Doors, which drenches the interior of the home in natural light every morning and offers incredible views of the tidal landscape.

 BEST RURAL RESIDENTIAL

 The Piebald Ranch by Craig McMahon Architect, Inc. is right at home in the Texas Hill Country, which earned it the Best Rural Project distinction.
 The sprawling ranch house has a total of six bedrooms and five baths, enough to accommodate the owner’s family and offer visitors their own private retreat.
 Two ten-foot-tall LaCantina clear anodized aluminum swing doors echo a historical Texas Ranch breezeway connection and provide a gracious opening on the property’s main courtyard.
 LaCantina’s Pocket Sliding Door Systems blend the inside and outside spaces around the main courtyard to create a dramatic living experience.